Hypick122/BetterShotgun/README.md

 ## Changelog

-## [1.1.0] - 12.02.2024 | Current version
+## [1.1.1] - 13.02.2024 | Current version

+- Fixed an issue where AmmoCheckAnimation still worked even if it was disabled in the config ([#7](https://github.com/Hypick122/BetterShotgun/issues/7))
+- Fixed an issue where the shotgun would misfire when falling to the ground with MisfireOff enabled in the config ([#8](https://github.com/Hypick122/BetterShotgun/issues/8))

+## [1.1.0] - 12.02.2024

 - Added 5 new features:
   - MisfireOff (default: true, vanilla: false)
-    - Disables cutoff
+    - Disables misfire
-  - InfinityAmmo (default: false)
+  - InfiniteAmmo (default: false)
     - Endless ammo
   - ShowAmmoCount (default: true)
-    - The number of rounds will be displayed on the top right
+    - The number of cartridges in the shotgun will be displayed at the top right
   - [BETA] AmmoCheckAnimation
     - Enables animation of checking cartridges on the reload button
   - ReloadKeybind